javarcho/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+the session method makes the server store most of the details, while in the case of the token-based one the client stores them

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcrypt uses a technique in which it not only encrypts your password, but it adds a random string to your password to create a hash for each password created

 3. How are unit tests different from integration and end-to-end testing?

+integration testing starts at the very early stages of development where as end-to-end testing is done when the product is almost ready for release

 4. How does _Test Driven Development_ change the way we write applications and tests?

+it makes the developer focus on requirements before writing code